Organizations & Activities

 TISA (THE INTERNATIONAL STUDENTS ASSOCIATION)

 TISA is a club that encourages cultural exchange between international students and American students at NCC.
 Each semester, through trips and other activities, students are encouraged to learn more about U.S. culture and cultures around the world.
-For more information about TISA, contact the Office of International Student Affairs (F-2281); 516.572.7053.
+For more information about TISA, contact the Office of International Student Affairs (Life Sciences Building, Rm.
+146); 516.572.7053.
 TISA welcomes both foreign and native students.

 The Transfer Club offers students an opportunity to explore transfer options through visits to four-year institutions, along with discussions regarding the transfer process with the club advisor.
 The club attempts to build networks between Nassau students and receiving institutions by designating an individual, or group if possible, to act as an initial contact at the four-year school, and to continue as a support resource throughout the transitional period of adjustment.
 When possible, the Transfer Club meets with other transfer clubs at four-year institutions to discuss problems and concerns students have when transferring to four-year schools.
 Membership is open to any Nassau Community College student willing to be an active participant.
 For further information on how to become a member of the Transfer Club, visit the Job Placement Office in Nassau Hall, Rm.
 39, or call 516.572.7132.